Neo4j-backed Lean context for coding theory

 Formalization context, shaped for proof agents.

-CodingTheoryLib MCP turns a curated graph of Lean declarations, textbook units, natural-language notes, dependencies, and Mathlib stubs into compact context packs for any MCP-aware proof agent.
+CodingTheoryLib MCP turns a curated graph of Lean declarations, problem/example chunks, natural-language notes, dependencies, and Mathlib stubs into compact context packs for any MCP-aware proof agent.

 Agent Tool Surface

-The public server exposes a bounded read-only API.
-Raw Cypher and graph mutation stay private; the MCP tools return structured context that proof agents can paste into Lean-oriented workflows.
+This page currently documents only the 6 implemented core tools for the active L3:v5 graph.
+Raw Cypher and graph mutation stay private; MCP tools return only proof_usable=true nodes as structured context that proof agents can paste into Lean-oriented workflows.

 • get_graph_snapshot_statuscoverage and ingest metadata